do-mart/gramolang/README.md

 ## AI Organizations API Wrappers
 The package provides a single interface for accessing each organizations' models or functionalities.
-This additional layer of abstraction is implemented with AI organizations' API wrappers.
-Each API wrapper (e.g. `OpenAIAPIWrapper`) inherits from the parent class `APIWrapper`.
+This additional layer of abstraction is implemented with a wrapper class for each AI organizations' API.
+Each API wrapper (e.g.
+`OpenAIAPIWrapper`) inherits from the parent class `APIWrapper`.

 ## Chats or conversations